This page describes the QueryView interface and how to setup a QueryView.

 The QueryView Edit mode looks as follows:

 Note the three sections: a set of configuration menu items on the left, the query template window, and the sample output window.
 You will need to set values in Info and Connection to run/save a query.

 - Info: On this modal, enter in the QueryView name, description, and other global settings.

-- Connection: Here, select the "Composable Key" to connect to the data store of your choice.
+- Connection: Here, select the Composable Key to connect to the data store of your choice.

 Writing the Query

 In the Query Template Window of Edit mode, you can write your SQL statement.

 As an example, you can do the following:

 Note that as you write your SQL statement, Composable checks and converts your query into a syntactically correct SQL statement viewable in the Sample Output window on the right.
 This fills in example values for input parameters so you can ensure that your SQL query is correct.
 The checkbox icon will turn green when clicked if your syntax is valid.